AlexBugsHunter/QA-Portfolio/Projects/Postman-test-script/Trello/Auth/| US 01 | TS 01 | TC 01- Validate authentication with valid key and token.md

 3. Validate that the Postman response is a 200 OK status
+4. Validate the response is in json format
-4. Validate that the JSON response returns the user's id, name, and email
+5. Validate that the JSON response returns the user's id, name, and email

 ### EXPECTED RESULTS ###